mogman1/cns3060-mogman1/project-4/README.md

 searches as described above.

-#Conclusion
+##Conclusion
-First come first served is trivial to implement, but unless you happen to get lucky and your tracks roughly come in order, it's going to be extremely inefficient in terms arm movement.
+First come first served is trivial to implement, but unless you happen to get lucky and your tracks roughly come in order, it's going to be extremely inefficient in terms of arm movement.

 At first glance, the shortest seek time and elevator algorithms appear to behave very similarly.
 For a static array of tracks this is going to be true.
 For shortest seek